I-am-Erk/CDDA-Tilesets/readme.md

 This repository stores individual sprites for UltiCa in PNG format, and also source files with layering in *PSD* (Photoshop), *XCF* (gimp 2.10) or *KRA* (Krita) formats.
 PNGs will then be compiled into a tileset using a python script maintained by mlangsdorf (The script is located in the main Cataclysm repo under `tools/gfx_tools/compose.py`).

-## Folder/Filename Structure
-- Put files into the best appropriate folder (terrain, furniture, mutations, items, etc).
-- Give files a name based on the JSON ID they suit, eg `t_floor`.
-- If multiple files apply to that ID, make a subfolder eg `terrain/t_floor/` for all the views.
-- For the moment, there isn't a clear naming convention after that.
-Working on it.
+For information about installing and contributing see [**documentation**](i-am-erk.github.io/CDDA-Tilesets).

 ## Donations

-If you feel generous enough, you might consider donating to artists.
+If you feel generous enough, you might consider supporting artists.

 | Artist | Link |
 |-|-|